-In order to ensure that the driver's head is not unduly exposed and for him to maintain good lateral visibility he must, when seated normally, have his eyes above the sides of the survival cell and the centre of gravity of his head must lie no more than 25mm vertically above the sides of the survival cell.
+In order to ensure that the driver's head is not unduly exposed and for him to maintain good lateral visibility he must, when seated normally and looking straight ahead with his head as far back as possible, have his eye visible when viewed from the side.
+The centre of gravity of his head must lie below the top of the survival cell at this position.
 When viewed from the side of the car, the centre of gravity of the driver's head will be deemed to be the intersection of a vertical line passing through the centre of his ear and a horizontal line passing through the centre of his eye.